 Diwali is also an important yearly event in countries around the world that have a large Indian population.
 In the United Kingdom, USA, Canada, the Caribbean and parts of Africa there are public events and popular celebrations including fireworks on Diwali.

-Where are the best places in India to celebrate Diwali?
+Where are the best places to celebrate Diwali?

 Jaipur